bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 That discovery led to the creation of BondAppétit.
 During the first development stage of the protocol, BondAppétit aims to provide sufficient liquidity for the protocol’s assets, build a strong community of the protocol, spread the concept of DeFi borrowing to the traditional market, and take a significant role in the DeFi market.

 During the second development stage which is planned to start in 2022, BondAppétit aims to create a borrowing platform that will operate directly with issuers of fixed-income debt instruments.
 Therefore, providing access to traditional financial instruments in a fully decentralized manner.
 As a platform, BondAppétit will charge fees from the borrowers for each deal completed on the platform.
-Another feature that is vital for correct operations of the protocol on the second stage is the automated prediction system that will forecast asset price, calculate coupon payments and forecast possibility of default for each issuer.
+Another feature that is vital for correct operations of the protocol during the second stage is the automated prediction system that will forecast asset price, calculate coupon payments and forecast possibility of default for each issuer.

 The long-term goal of the protocol lies in building a stable bridge between traditional and decentralized finance.
 Such a goal can’t be achieved in a short timeframe.
-Therefore, the launch of the protocol and first borrowers will only lay the foundation.
+Therefore, the launch of the protocol and the first borrowers will only lay the foundation.

-In the long-term, BondAppétit will allow increasing capitalization of crypto to a whole new level by tying it to the real-world assets whose prices depend on the true performance of companies and traditional market situation.
+In the long-term, BondAppétit will allow increasing capitalization of crypto to a whole new level by tying it to real-world assets whose prices depend on the true performance of companies and traditional market situation.
 Simultaneously, the protocol aims to provide traditional financial market players with regulated and clear access to the whole crypto market.
 The first step to achieve this will be helping them utilize DeFi borrowing.
 In a 4 years perspective, BondAppétit aims to bring at least 0.1% (\$40.8 billion) of the overall corporate debt securities market to the crypto market.

 Right now the borrowing process includes intermediaries, such as custodians and brokers.
-As soon as regulation will allow to change the approach, BondAppétit will provide an opportunity for direct borrowing from the protocol, removing all intermediaries from the process in order to cut down costs of the protocol.
+As soon as regulation Allows the approach to change, BondAppétit will provide an opportunity for direct borrowing from the protocol, removing all intermediaries from the process in order to cut down costs of the protocol.

 When it comes to the assets that form BondAppétit, the initial plan is to be listed on all major crypto exchanges by the Q3 2021 and reaching the capitalization of \$50M by the end of 2021.

-Original developers of the protocol are true believers in utilization of the blockchain technology and most importantly in the crypto market.
+Original developers of the protocol are true believers in utilization of blockchain technology and most importantly in the crypto market.
 Therefore, as new types of traditional assets will emerge in the form of tokens (security tokens, tokenized securities), BondAppétit will be looking forward to using them as collateral instead of the same assets in the traditional form.

 With all these ideas in mind, we would like to present you the Roadmap of BondAppétit: